jchenhsch/nlp_pyspark/README.md

-# nlp_pyspark
+# pyspark_nlp
-use pyspark to work with natural language processing on reddit and YouTube comments data
+NLP analysis on social media (reddit, twitter) posts and comments using PySpark